 That’s because there’s no grit to your hair.
 We need a little bit of grip to make the braids look piece-y and hold their full shape all day.

-Try doing braids on second or third-day hair or add in a texture spray/puddy to add that ‘grit’ into your hair.
+Try braiding on second- or third-day hair or add a texture spray/puddy to add that ‘grit’ into your hair.

 Here are some I recommend: